MayMeowHQ/MayMeow.RPG/README.md

 ## Contributing

 Please follow conventions and directions.
 If you any idea what can you do or want to add you can open issue.
+For now i don't want to include too much external packages.
+So if you want add some ask first by opening issue.

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`